lukaszochmanski/base.images.debian.debian-11-bullseye.mandrel.22-1.java-17.mandrel-22-1-gradle-7-4-java-17/README.md

 Before you start it is assumed that you read and completed the [Developer Guide](https://eu-central-1.console.aws.amazon.com/codesuite/codecommit/repositories/documentation.developer-documentation/browse?region=eu-central-1)

 The document contains instruction how to configure access to our binary repository (CodeArtifact).
-Without access to
-CodeArtifact, you will be unable to compile any java project.
-Most java projects use libraries, which are stored in this
+Without access to CodeArtifact, you will be unable to compile any java project.
+Most java projects use libraries,
-repository.
-If you don't set up Multi-Factor authentication, credentials, and repository URL in your system, you will
+which are stored in there.
+If you don't set up the Multi-Factor authentication, the credentials, and the right repository URL
-see compilation errors.
+in your operating system, you may see compilation errors or other type of errors during build process.
 &nbsp;

 &nbsp;